 Based on the group's governance structure, Gard Bermuda has the power to govern and control the business activities of Gard Norway.
 This includes the power to appoint the members of its Board of Directors.
-Based on internationally accepted accounting standards, this creates the legal basis mutual reinsurance agreements whereby the two associations reinsure each other.
+Based on internationally accepted accounting standards, this creates the legal basis required for consolidation of the two companies' accounts.2